martul89/f5-threatstack-ubuntu-AWS/README.md

 The configuration file that needs to be edited,
 * variables.tf
+* nginx.sh

-In summary the module will perform,
+In summary the terraform script will perform,
 * AWS VPC and Security Group Creation
 * AWS EC2 Ubuntu 20.4 Creation and Association with Security Group and VPC
 * Execution of nginx.sh in the newly spin up instance